Sweet sixteen and never been kissed. Sweet sixteen my heart full of dreams.

 I had thought long ago that I knew what I wanted.
 Now I find myself unsure what I want.
 College and grad school to become a counselor came and went.
 That didn’t seem right, and a counselor I’m not.
-I married a man and we discussed children before and thought we’d be fine either way, we discussed adoption and infertility and made choices against.
-I struggled with feeling like I “should” until my pastor said that if that’s not what God has put on our hearts, that’s not His plan for us.
+When dating my husband, we discussed children and thought we’d be fine either way.
+We discussed adoption and infertility before even getting married, and made choices against, regardless of whatever came.
+I struggled with feeling like I “should” consider these options, until my pastor said that if that’s not what God has put on our hearts, that’s not His plan for us.

 It is now four years later.
 I’m not living the dream I had so long ago.
 What am I living I sometimes ask?
 Why am I in social services, I never thought I’d be doing this!
 What do I want?
 I muse over and over.
 This life is good, and yet it’s not what either I or my husband thought we’d be, me this close to 40, and he to 50!
 We thought we’d have more, be more, do more.
 Hmmm.

 My husband, my friend.
 Our lives now one.
 We can’t make decisions alone anymore.
 My goals and dreams now encompass another.
 Being one with him becomes the plan.
 Yet we are individuals too.
 What is God’s plan for us?
 For him?
 For me?
 I question this now over and over and pray that he and I become all we were meant to be – which in God’s plan includes unity between us, and following His plans, not just my dreams.
 Hmmm.
 I ponder this life, my old dreams, and who I am now.

 And then, COVID 19.
 Things we love stripped from us: socializing, hugging, connecting, church fellowshipping.
 Easter weekend is here.
 No church!
 No family gathering!
 No Easter baskets or hunts!
-(I’ve decided children really do promote some of the “fun” of holidays.).
+(Which by the way, I’ve decided children really do promote some of the “fun” of holidays.)
 No shopping just for fun.
 No eating out.
 No going for a lazy drive just because – at least while we are under stay at home orders.
 No friends in our home.
 Travel reduced.
 Work cut off.
 Finances less.
 Life in general right now.

 I ponder all this.
 I ask myself: Is Jesus enough?
 Really enough?
-Enough to be my everything, when everything around is different than the dream?
+Enough to be my everything, when everything around is different than the dream, or even the norm?
 Enough when there is no other?
 He says He is.
 I say He is Lord over me.
 But here I find myself wanting things this world gives or wanting my dreams to become reality!
 (Which dreams aren’t bad!
 But all thing are to be under the authority of Christ over me, even dreams and life as I know it.)